DonoZhang/tcam-code-challenge/README.md

 The "components" folder contains all reusable UI component assets that belong to TCAM.
 These components are designed to be used across different projects.
 Each component is an independent package which can be published to a private npm registry, for example, AWS code artifacts.
 In this example, I tested packages publishment in a local npm registry with [verdaccio](https://github.com/verdaccio/verdaccio).

-In this challenge, the following UI packages are published:
+In this challenge, the following UI packages are created:
 - [tcam-button](https://github.com/DonoZhang/tcam-code-challenge/tree/main/packages/components/tcam-button): a button component
 - [tcam-header](https://github.com/DonoZhang/tcam-code-challenge/tree/main/packages/components/tcam-header): a header component
 - [tcam-input](https://github.com/DonoZhang/tcam-code-challenge/tree/main/packages/components/tcam-input): a text/number input component